Mystici Corporis Christi: Ecclesiology

 In 1947, Pius XII wrote the encyclical Mediator Dei which acknowledged that baptized Christians were members of the Mystical Body and participated in Christ's priestly office.

 During the Second Vatican Council, Yves Congar argued that the term ecclesia ('church') concerned the people "called forth", the People of God, those over whom God reigns.
 "Body of Christ", then, would emphasize the special union with the risen Christ that came with the new covenant.
 Congar was later denounced by the Holy Office for describing the Church as essentially a community in the Spirit, a gathering of the faithful.

-The Second Vatican Council would later define in Lumen gentium that the Church subsists in (subsistit in) the Catholic Church.
-Dulles argues this to be "an expression deliberately chosen to allow for the ecclesial reality of other Christian communities", implying that non-Catholic Christians are members of the Body of Christ, and thus of the Church.
+The Second Vatican Council would later define in Lumen gentium that the Church subsists in (in Latin: subsistit in) the Catholic Church.